-One of the target markets is the group of emerging countries that consist in Brazil, Russia, China, India and South Africa, also known as BRICs.
+One of the target markets is the group of emerging countries that consists of Brazil, Russia, China, India and South Africa, also known as BRICs.

 Steps into the BRICs was an event of #ExportWeek that brought an excellent opportunity of understanding these international markets, exchange business experience and help more companies to grow abroad.

-China: As one of the fastest growing importers of high-tech goods, China invests massively in innovation and technology.
+China: As one of the fastest-growing importers of high-tech goods, China invests massively in innovation and technology.
 And in 2012, high-tech goods accounted for 40% of total exports in the country.
-Manufacturing is also another sector that may increase in merchandise exports in 30% for next few years in China.
+Manufacturing is also another sector that may increase merchandise exports by 30% over the next few years in China.

-The based in Birmingham, BSA Machine Tools, supplies their products to the Chinese market.
-Oil and gas exploration and machineries to drilling industry are some of those products.
-Currently, 90% of the company’s business is for exporting to countries such as Mexico, US, China and Pakistan.
+Based in Birmingham, BSA Machine Tools, supplies its products to the Chinese market.
+Oil and gas exploration and machineries in the drilling industry are some of those products.
+Currently, 90% of the company’s business is for exporting to countries such as Mexico, the US, China and Pakistan.

 Brazil: It’s still a challenging market for exporters.
-Brazil is considered a highly diversified economy that is still relatively closed to foreign trade.
+Brazil is considered a highly diversified economy that is still relatively close to foreign trade.

-However, The UK and Brazil have strong partnership in academic researches that include interaction with industry in both countries.
+However, The UK and Brazil have strong partnerships in academic research that include interaction with industry in both countries.
 The University of Birmingham is investing £4 million in the South American country over the last three years.
 Some of those projects are related to Oil and Gas industry.
 Projects that include huge investment in Oil & Gas Science from BG Group.

 Other areas that may interesting for exporters: